mstksg/inCode/copy/entries/trie.md

 `TrieF` now represents, essentially, "one layer" of a `Trie`.

-There are now two paths we can go down: we can re-implement `Trie` in terms of `TrieF` (something that most tutorials and introductions do), or we can think of `TrieF` as a "non-recursive view" into `Trie`.
+There are now two paths we can go down: we can re-implement `Trie` in terms of `TrieF` (something that most tutorials and introductions do, using something like `Trie k v = Fix (TrieF k v)`), or we can think of `TrieF` as a "non-recursive view" into `Trie`.
 It's a way of *working* with `Trie a` *as if* it were a non-recursive data type.
+Specifically, in our case, it's a non-recursive view of a "single layer" of a `Trie`.

-That's because *recursion-schemes* gives combinators (called "recursion schemes") to abstract over common explicit recursion patterns.
+We can do this because *recursion-schemes* gives combinators (called "recursion schemes") to abstract over common explicit recursion patterns.
 The key to using *recursion-schemes* is to recognize which combinators abstracts over the type of recursion you're using.
 You then give that combinator an algebra or a